The Road To QVC

-Four years ago, our son brought a Noble Pie to his friend’s house.
-When he came home, he told us how her mom went crazy over it.
-She asked him if she could contact me about maybe putting our pies on the QVC shopping channel, where she worked.
+Six years ago, our son brought a Noble Pie to his friend’s house.
+He told us that his friend's mom went crazy over it.
+She told him she would contact me about putting our pies on the QVC shopping channel, where she worked.
 Soon after she did contact me and insisted that we needed to get our pies on QVC.
-She told me to contact a gentleman named Jonathan.
-Around the same time Jonathan went to his brother’s house for a BBQ and there were several Noble Pies there for dessert - he loved them.
+She she gave me a contact, a gentleman named Jonathan.
+Around the same time Jonathan went to his brother’s house for a BBQ and there were several Noble Pies there for dessert, he loved them.
 It turned out that Jonathan is a representative to QVC.

 The coincidences didn't stop there.
 Our friend Karl is a professional drummer.
 A few years ago, he performed regularly at a jazz club in New Jersey and became friends with a guy who loved the music and frequently came to hear him, his name was Daniel.
 Karl brought him some of our pies and he loved them.
-It turned out that Daniel is the founder of a meatball company, and sells his meatballs on QVC!
-Daniel’s representative was the same Jonathan.
+It turned out that Daniel was the founder of a meatball company, and sells his meatballs on QVC!
+Daniel’s representative was the same, Jonathan!

-I will never forget that first visit.
-Driving down the long drive and then seeing the huge QVC sign was completely overwhelming.
+I will never forget that first visit to QVC in Chester, PA.
+Once we went through security we drove down the long drive and then saw the huge QVC sign.
+I had to pinch myself.
 We waited in the huge and beautiful lobby waiting to be seen by the buyers.
-When it was our turn we went to a small meeting room and met with them, and Jonathan and his staff.
+When it was our turn we went to a small meeting room and met with the buyers, Jonathan and his staff.
 We served our Chicken Pot Pie and after the first bites and the resulting smiles we knew we were in.

 We were warned that once QVC was ready to have us on it was going to be like a locomotive coming at us.
 It was!
-Once we had the thousands of pie crusts made, we went to our co- packer just a couple of weeks before we were due to go on.
-We worked with the chef and made 1,000+ lbs of chicken pot pie filling and put the Chicken Pot pies together.
+Once we had the thousands of pie crusts made, we went to our co- packer just two weeks before we were due to go on.
+We worked with the chef and made one thousand pounds of chicken pot pie filling and assembled 2,000 pies.
 The pies were ready.

 We had decided that I would be the one to go on air.
 The week before I was due to go on, I headed to QVC for training and potential certification.
 It was an excellent crash course on understanding the QVC way of selling the features and benefits of our product.
 I learned how to present on national TV.
 At the end of the day I passed and got my certification.
 It was feeling real.